tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 #### Graphics, Images, Players, Audio & Video Clip Objects – for multimedia

-LiveCode supports a wide range of media formats, allowing you to produce rich media applications.
+xTalk supports a wide range of media formats, allowing you to produce rich media applications.
 The image object allows you to import or reference images, manipulate images by script or interactively with the paint tools, and save them out in different formats with variable